 The strategy direction becomes an important factor to show the roadmap towards the company's strategic objectives.
 Alignment between the strategy direction and the goal of being a company's operating performance can be measured.
 Operation performance can be realized when supported by process management and human resource management as the mobilizer of the Organization (Boyer & McDermott.
 1999).
 This is because human resources work to push the organization in the direction it is intended.
-The main purpose of the study is to analyse the impact of the direction of the strategy on operating performance by looking at whether process management and human resource management can be variable between the strategy direction and the performance of the operation.
+The main purpose of the study is to analyse the impact of the direction of the strategy on operating performance by looking at whether process management and human resource of the operation.
 Because of the importance of transportation services in every economy, measuring performance has become an integral part of industrial management and air transport is no exception (Tavassoli et al., 2014).